ZeusOfTheCrows/DSegstended/README.md

   * j - u006A: changed form, added tittle
   * w - u0077: changed to rounded form

+### additionally, changed to semantic versioning system, as i find that easier to deal with

+---

 ### Todo:

 * Better glyphs for Æ, æ, œ, Ъ, Й, Ё, Ю, Ω,